williamjturkel/H3885G-FW25/Wk02/README.md

 ## **Why use CSV for your apps?**

 1. **Universality:** Every programming language and AI model "speaks" CSV fluently.
-It is the "bridge" that allows data to move between different systems without breaking.
+Using CSV allows data to move between different systems without breaking.

 2. **No "Hidden" Junk:** Excel files save a lot of invisible metadata (formatting, print settings, version history) that can confuse a simple "vibe-coded" app.
-CSV strips all that away, leaving only the "source of truth."
+CSV strips all that away, leaving only the data.

-3. **Predictability:** In an app, we want the data to be in a specific "shape" (e.g., Column A is always the Name).
+3. **Predictability:** In an app, we want the data to be in a specific format (e.g., Column A is always the Name).
 CSV enforces a "flat" structure that is much easier for your AI agents to parse and map correctly.

 ## **How to create a CSV from Excel (The "Save As" Method)**